Darius Cozmic Collection

-is a compilation of various Darius titles.
+is a compilation of Darius scrolling shooter titles.
 It was released in Japan for the Nintendo Switch on February 28, 2019, and on PlayStation 4 on March 5, 2020.
 A worldwide release on both platforms followed on June 16, 2020.
 The Arcade arc of the collection was released in 2021 on Steam.

 Editions

 There are six editions of Darius Cozmic Collection: